When fighting cancer you laugh because you don’t want to cry.

 The Lord has been my strength and my song, and many prayers have padded the rocky road with peace and comfort.
 A nurse told me to wear my scar proudly, because I was alive.

-Awhile back this text in an antique store was an inspiration – not enough to buy it, just enough to photograph it.
+Awhile back this wall-hanging in an antique store was an inspiration – not enough to buy it, just enough to photograph it.
 I should have bought it.
 I now consider it spiritual foreshadowing as the Lord prepared me for another setback.

 The Lord was preparing my heart…